tullo/high-performance-go/01-Benchmarking.md

 - Watch out for power saving and thermal scaling.
 These are almost unavoidable on modern laptops (hot labs (;-] ).
 - Avoid virtual machines and shared cloud hosting; they can be too noisy for consistent measurements.

-If you can afford it,
+If you can afford it:
 - buy dedicated performance test hardware.
-- Rack it, disable all the power management and thermal scaling,
+- rack it, disable all the power management and thermal scaling,
 - and never update the software on those machines.

 The last point is poor advice from a system adminstration point of view, but if a software update changes the way the kernel or library performs — ​think the Spectre patches — ​this will invalidate any previous benchmarking results.

-For the rest of us, have a before and after sample and run them multiple times to get consistent results.
+For the rest of us:
+- have a before and after sample
+- and run them multiple times

+to get consistent results.

 ## 1.2 Using the testing package for benchmarking